10 things not to miss between Amiata and Val d'Orcia - small tourist guide

 2 - The Abbey of Sant'Antimo ,

-it is only 9 Km. from the village of Montalcino.
-According to the legend, it was born on the remains of a chapel built by Charlemagne in 781 AD.
+it is located only 9 km from the town of Montalcino.
+According to legend, it was born on the remains of a chapel built by Charlemagne in 781 AD.
 The abbey is a magnificent example of Lombard-French Romanesque art.
 Built in alabaster and onyx, it has an extraordinary apse formed by radial chapels and also capitals decorated with geometric, floral and animal figures.
-One can attend the functions sung in Gregorian.
+You can attend the services sung in Gregorian.
 Magnificent view of the Val d'Orcia

 3-Bagno Vignoni and Bagni di San Filippo - The thermal springs of the Val d'Orcia

-The Amiata seen from the Bagno Vignoni pool, against the backdrop of the Val d'Orcia, is one of the most beautiful views of the province of Siena.
+The Amiata seen from the swimming pool of Bagno Vignoni, against the backdrop of the Val d'Orcia, is one of the most beautiful panoramas in the province of Siena.
 The hot water that flows here is another of the many gifts of the ancient mountain.
-Bagno Vignoni is a medieval village, even if the origin of the baths, like that of Bagni San Filippo, is probably Etruscan;
+Bagno Vignoni is a medieval village, even if the origin of the thermal baths, like that of Bagni San Filippo, is in all probability Etruscan;

-The main square is made up of a huge pool of warm and steamy waters, which in winter above all create a magical suggestion, immersed in the Leonardesque landscape that surrounds the town.
-The water has replaced the typical paving of the Italian square.
-Around the pool, a Renaissance palace attributed to Bernardo Rossellino, the creator of Pienza, another of the pearls of the Val d'Orcia, flows from the water like a vision, while the medieval loggia and the chapel that is inserted there are dedicated to Santa Caterina da Siena, who attended these places.
-The sulphate-bicarbonate-calcium-magnesium, carbogassose waters, flow from various sources at a temperature of 42 ° C and are particularly indicated for diseases of the osteoarticular and rheumatic apparatus, the respiratory system and the upper airways, of the exchange, of skin diseases and of the female genital apparatus, even if currently the available treatments are addressed only to the therapy of the musculoskeletal system.
+The main square consists of an immense pool of warm and vaporous waters, which in winter especially create a magical suggestion, immersed in the Leonardo landscape surrounding the town.
+The water replaced the typical pavement of the Italian square.
+Around the basin, a Renaissance palace attributed to Bernardo Rossellino, the creator of Pienza another of the pearls of the Val d'Orcia, flows out of the waters like a vision, while the medieval loggia and the chapel that is inserted are dedicated to Saint Catherine of Siena, who frequented these places.
+The sulphate-bicarbonate-calcium-magnesium, carbon-gaseous waters gush out from various sources at a temperature of 42 ° C and are particularly suitable for diseases of the osteoarticular and rheumatic systems, the respiratory system and the upper respiratory tract, replacement, of skin diseases and the female genital system, even if currently the available treatments are aimed only at the therapy of the musculoskeletal system.

-A few kilometers are also to visit the Baths of San Filippo.
+A few kilometers away are the Baths of Bagni di San Filippo.

-From the center of the village along the white road on the left you will arrive at the " Fosso Bianco ", a torrent immersed in the woods, where several hot springs meet in a succession of "pools" in the natural swimming pools.
-Along the way, to be crossed on foot, it is possible to admire the particular limestone formations which, thanks to the suggestive shapes, have inspired different names such as the white whale or the glacier.
+From the center of the village along the white road on the left you will reach the " Fosso Bianco ", a stream immersed in the woods, where several hot springs flow into a succession of "pools" in the manner of natural pools.
+Along the way, to be crossed on foot, it is possible to admire the particular limestone formations that for the suggestive shapes have inspired different names such as the white whale or the glacier.

-The thermal waters of San Filippo, known since the Roman period , possess different hydrological characteristics used for therapeutic purposes.
-The Baths have been frequented by illustrious personalities over the centuries, in particular by representatives of the Florentine Medici family: Leonardo the Magnificent, Cosimo I who renovated the baths in 1566 and then in the seventeenth century the Grand Duke Ferdinando II.
+The thermal waters of San Filippo, known since the Roman period , have different hydrological characteristics used for therapeutic purposes.
+The Baths have been frequented by illustrious people over the centuries, in particular by the representatives of the Florentine Medici family: Leonardo the Magnificent, Cosimo I who renovated the baths in 1566 and then in the seventeenth century the Grand Duke Ferdinando II.

 4 - San Quirico d'Orcia

-In the heart of the Val d'Orcia , there is the ancient village of probable Etruscan origin of San Quirico d'Orcia, located at 424 meters above sea level, surrounded by a landscape of hills, olive groves, vineyards and oak woods. .
-The historic center is characteristic for its paved streets and stone fountains.
-In the Middle Ages the town was located on the route of the Via Francigena , witnessed by the presence of the Hospital della Scala, a place where hospitality was offered to pilgrims.
-The remains of the tower of the Cassero and the Horti Leonini , a typical sixteenth-century garden that can be accessed from an entrance between the walls and the square, are worth a visit.
-San Quirico also has some important churches from the historical-artistic point of view: in addition to the aforementioned Collegiate of San Quirico (more precisely Collegiata dei Santi Quirico and Giulitta) and the Romanesque Church of San Biagio a Vignoni, the Church of San Giovanni must be mentioned Baptist at Bagno Vignoni, the Church and the Chapel of Our Lady of Vitaleta, symbolic image of the Val d'Orcia and the Church of Santa Maria Assunta and the Oratory of Mercy.
-In the Vignoni district there is an ancient castle, Vignoni Castle in val d'orcia, almost uninhabited, former residence of the Salimbeni family in the 12th century, and later of the Amerighi family from the 14th century.
+In the heart of the Val d'Orcia , there is the ancient village of probable Etruscan origin of San Quirico d'Orcia, located at 424 meters above sea level, immersed in a landscape made of hills, olive groves, vineyards and oak woods .
+The historic center is characteristic for its cobbled streets and stone fountains.
+In the Middle Ages, the location was on the route of the Via Francigena , testified by the presence of the Scala Hospital, a place where pilgrims were offered hospitality.
+The remains of the Cassero tower and the Horti Leonini , a typical sixteenth-century garden which is accessed from an entrance between the walls and the square, are also worth a visit.
+San Quirico also has some important churches from the historical-artistic point of view: in addition to the aforementioned Collegiate Church of San Quirico (more precisely the Collegiate Church of Saints Quirico and Giulitta) and the Romanesque Church of San Biagio in Vignoni, the Church of San Giovanni should be mentioned Battista in Bagno Vignoni, the Church and the Chapel of the Madonna di Vitaleta, symbolic image of the Val d'Orcia and the Church of Santa Maria Assunta and the Oratorio della Misericordia.
+In the Vignoni hamlet there is an ancient castle, the Vignoni Castle in Val d'Orcia, almost uninhabited, former residence of the Salimbeni in the XII century, and later of the Amerighi from the XIV century.
 The site has a beautiful panorama around the Val d'Orcia.
-It has a medieval tower cut off, a restored Romanesque church (inside there was a crucifix by Giambologna, now kept in the museum of Montalcino, and a baptismal font from the XV century, now at the Collegiate Church of San Quirico) and, next to the church, the building (rebuilt in the early nineties) of the fifteenth century Palazzo degli Amerighi, in which the conspiracy against the Spanish oppressors of Siena (1555-1559) was ordered.
+It has a severed medieval tower, a restored Romanesque church (inside there was a crucifix by Giambologna, now kept in the museum of Montalcino, and a baptismal font of the fifteenth century, now at the Collegiate Church of San Quirico) and, next to the church, the real estate structure (rebuilt in the early nineties) of the fifteenth-century Palazzo degli Amerighi, in which the conspiracy against the Spanish oppressors of Siena was ordered (1555-1559).

 5 - Pienza: the pearl of the Val d'Orcia

-The history of Pienza, unlike that of neighboring municipalities, is not characterized by long periods of medieval events and wars.
-The city in fact was nothing but a small village of the Val d'Orcia until 1462, known as Corsignano.
+The history of Pienza, unlike that of the neighboring municipalities, is not characterized by long periods of medieval events and wars.
+In fact, the city was nothing more than a small village in the Val d'Orcia until 1462, known as Corsignano.
 The event that changed the fate of Pienza was the birth in 1405 of Enea Silvio Piccolomini who 53 years later became Pope Pius II.
-Just a journey of the pontiff to Mantua led him to cross the place of birth and the degradation that he found led him to decide the construction over the ancient village, entrusting the project to the architect Bernardo Rossellino: construction that lasted about four years and led to light a harmonious town with typically fifteenth-century forms.
-The untimely death of Pope Pius II also closed the history of the municipality which has since remained almost unchanged.
+Just a journey of the Pope to Mantua led him to cross the place of birth and the degradation he found led him to decide the construction over the ancient village, entrusting the project to the architect Bernardo Rossellino: construction that lasted about four years and led to the light a harmonious town with typically fifteenth-century shapes.
+The premature death of Pope Pius II also closed the history of the municipality which has remained almost unchanged since then.

-For the beauty of its historical Renaissance center in 1996 Pienza became part of the natural, artistic and cultural heritage of UNESCO, followed in 2004 by the same valley area where it stands: the Val d'Orcia.
+Due to the beauty of its Renaissance historical center, in 1996 Pienza became part of the natural, artistic and cultural heritages of UNESCO, followed in 2004 by the same valley area where it stands: the Val d'Orcia.

-Much of Pienza's significant historical and artistic heritage is concentrated in the charming square dedicated to Pope Pius II, a personality that has given so much to the town: the Renaissance and the Cathedral are in front of the Palazzo Comunale and next to Palazzo Borgia and Palazzo.
-Piccolomini.
-The Romitorio is made up of premises dug into the sandstone by hermit monks, and is located near Pienza in val d'orcia.
+Much of the important historical and artistic heritage of Pienza is concentrated in the suggestive square dedicated to Pope Pius II, a personality who has given so much to the town: the Renaissance Cathedral is isolated and clearly visible, in front of the Town Hall and next to Palazzo Borgia and Palazzo Piccolomini.
+The hermitage is made up of rooms excavated in the sandstone by hermit monks, and is located near Pienza in the Val d'Orcia.

 info and news: http://www.prolocopienza.it

-6 - Montepulciano: the birthplace of the Noble
+6 - Montepulciano: the home of the Nobleman

 Legend has it that Montepulciano was an Etruscan settlement built by order of King Lars Porsenna.
 Historically, the city appears for the first time in 715 with the name of Castel Poliziano, always disputed between Florence and Siena because of its economic and strategic importance.

-The central nucleus of Montepulciano is the main square: Piazza Grande.
-The complex of the square includes the Cathedral, the Palazzo Comunale, the Palazzo del Capitano del Popolo, and the Palaces Nobili-Tarugi and Contucci.
-The Cathedral stands on the site of the ancient Romanesque parish church of Santa Maria.
+The central core of Montepulciano is the main square: Piazza Grande.
+The complex of the square includes the Cathedral, the Palazzo Comunale, the Palazzo del Capitano del Popolo, and the Palazzi Nobili-Tarugi and Contucci.
+The Duomo stands on the site of the ancient Romanesque parish church of Santa Maria.

-Opposite the minor side of the Palazzo Nobili-Tarugi we find the exceptional beauty of the Well of the Griffins and the Lions, built in 1520 by Antonio da Sangallo the Younger.
+Opposite the smaller side of the Palazzo Nobili-Tarugi we find the exceptional beauty of the Pozzo dei Grifi and dei Leoni, built in 1520 by Antonio da Sangallo the Younger.

-The city is linked to the production of Vino Nobile di Montepulciano, one of the oldest and most prestigious wines in Italy.
-Going through the town center you can visit some of the oldest cellars in the area.
+The city is linked to the production of the Vino Nobile di Montepulciano, one of the oldest and most prestigious wines in Italy.
+Walking through the center of the town you can visit some of the oldest cellars in the area.